maycon-mello/react-app-scripts/README.md

 // React hot loading will automatically render your app inside the renderWrapperId element

 /*
- * You need to export default your app because the entire application
+ * You need to export your app because the entire application
  * will be wrapped by a react loader provider.
  */
 export default app;